the-turing-way/the-turing-way/book/website/collaboration/research-infrastructure-roles/community-manager.md

 * Linking the right people up together (based on expertise, interests and project goals)
 * Identifying and developing engaged community members into community leaders
 * Bridging between technical and non-technical members of the community by creating and delivering training
-* Encouraging high standards of reproducible, ethical, inclusive and collaborative data science
+* Encouraging, modelling and mentoring community members in high standards of reproducible, ethical, inclusive and collaborative data science
 * Facilitating the creation of sub-networks within the community around shared experiences, for example, an early career researcher network

 The day-to-day tasks of a community manager could include: